 Your export file will have all the data based on your filters, allowing you to export specific lists based on your parameters and save room in your export limits (see our prices page or go to your subscription info page to check your account limits).

-If you would like to export more rows than your account limits allow for, please contact us and request a custom report.
+If you would like to export more rows than your account limits allow for, please contact us via this form.
 After contacting us, an account specialist will listen to you explain the details of your request and offer a quote.

 Creating a Disavow File